2007 in British music charts: April

 Scottish duo The Proclaimers managed to score three weeks at the top of the singles chart with the unofficial Comic Relief single, "I'm Gonna Be (500 Miles)" with Brian Potter and Andy Pipkin, selling over 200,000 copies to date.
 American rock band Kings of Leon recorded their first #1 album in the UK with their third album, Because of the Times.
 American producer Timbaland went to #1 with "Give It to Me", which was also at the top at the same time in the States.
 "Give It to Me" was an all-star collaboration with both Nelly Furtado and Justin Timberlake.
 Another all-star collaboration replaced Timbaland at #1, with both Beyoncé and Shakira climbing to the top with "Beautiful Liar", which gave both Beyoncé and Shakira their second UK #1 within a year and also Beyoncé her third #1 as a solo artist.
 The Arctic Monkeys' first single from their second album Favourite Worst Nightmare, "Brianstorm", reached #2, behind Beyonce and Shakira's #1 hit.

 Avril Lavigne charted with The Best Damn Thing giving her a third UK #1 album.
 It is only the second time that a female solo artist has ever scored three #1's in the UK with her first three albums, following Let Go (#1 in 2003) and Under My Skin (#1 in 2004).
-Norah Jones has also achieved this feat with her first three albums.